pingcap/docs/tidb-cloud/changefeed-replication.md

 **Force Detach** detaches the secondary cluster from the primary cluster into an individual cluster.
 When **Force Detach** is triggered, it performs the following steps：

 1. Stops data replication from the primary to the secondary cluster immediately.
-2. Sets the original secondary cluster as writable so that it can start to serve your workload.
+2. Sets the original secondary cluster as writable so that it can start serving your workload.
-3. If the old primary cluster is still reachable, or when the original primary cluster recovers, TiDB Cloud sets it as read-only to avoid any new transaction from being committed to it.
+3. If the original primary cluster is still accessible, or when the original primary cluster recovers, TiDB Cloud sets it as read-only to avoid any new transaction being committed to it.

-If the original primary cluster is recovered from the outage, you still have the opportunity to review transactions that would have been executed in the original primary cluster but not in the original secondary cluster by comparing the data in the two clusters, and decide whether to manually replicate these unsynchronized transactions to the original secondary cluster based on your business situation.
+Once the original primary cluster is recovered from the outage, you still have the opportunity to review transactions that have been executed in the original primary cluster but not in the original secondary cluster by comparing the data in the two clusters, and decide whether to manually replicate these unsynchronized transactions to the original secondary cluster based on your business situation.

-The data replication topology between primary and secondary clusters does not exist anymore after you detached the secondary cluster.
-The original primary cluster is set to read-only mode and the original secondary cluster becomes writable.
-You need to disable read-only mode manually on the original primary cluster if any DML/DDL is planned to run on it.
-If you want to disable the read-only mode on the original primary, do one of the following:
+The data replication topology between primary and secondary clusters does not exist anymore after you detach the secondary cluster.
+The original primary cluster is set to the read-only mode and the original secondary cluster becomes writable.
+If any DML or DDL is planned on the original primary cluster, you need to disable the read-only mode manually on it by doing one of the following:

 - Go to the cluster details page, click **Settings**, and then click the **Make Writable** drop-down button.
 - Connect to the SQL port of the original primary cluster and execute the following statement: